LacunaSoftware/docs/docs.en-us/articles/amplia/index.md

 ## Why the name?

-AMPLIA is [recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) for "AMPLIA is a Modern Private Label Issuing Authority"
+AMPLIA is [recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) for "AMPLIA is a Modern Private Label Issuing Authority".

 ## See also